osutaiko/inesweeper/README.md

 ## Planned Variants
-- Weighted: Mines on every other cell (with a checkerboard pattern) counts as two
-- Shift: Mines can be placed between two cells, where each half counts as 0.5 mines
+- Edge: Mines can be placed between two cells, where each half counts as 0.5 mines
 - Multiplayer mode

 ## TODO